Distinguishing short duration noise transients in LIGO data to improve the PyCBC search for gravitational waves from

 The re-weighted SNR, $\tilde{\rho}$, has the property that for candidates which are well approximated by one of our templates in we recover the standard matched filter signal-to-noise ratio.
 This same property is preserved for our new single detector loudness $\tilde{\rho}_{sg}$.
 This ansatz was chosen to allow for the expected variation in $\chi^2_{sg}$ in Gaussian noise.
 For values of $\chi^2_{sg}$ less than 4, we recover exactly the standard re-weighted SNR, $\tilde{\rho}$.
 Using the formula in Eq.~\ref{eq:sg} allows for some variation of the signal from our template waveforms, which may result in signal power spilling into the time-frequency region tested by the tiles.

 The effect of this new single detector loudness metric, $\tilde{\rho}_{sg}$, is demonstrated in Fig.~\ref{f:injrank}, where we plot the distribution of background triggers from the Hanford data for the period from Feb 3rd to Feb 12th, 2017.
 We see that $\chi^2_{r,sg}$ provides additional information not encapsulated in $\tilde{\rho}$.
 We have also overlaid a population of simulated signals, whose population is described in the next section.
 For most signals, the loudness statistic, $\tilde{\rho}$ or $\tilde{\rho}_{sg}$ will take the same value.
 Fig.~\ref{f:hist} shows the cumulative number of background triggers in the Hanford and Livingston detectors above each statistic.
 In Figs.~\ref{f:injrank}-\ref{f:hist} we have restricted to showing the background from waveform templates with total mass greater than 40 solar masses.
-At a value of 10, we find an order of magnitude decrease in the number of background triggers using $\tilde{\rho}_{sg}$, and factor of 3 decrease in Hanford.
+At values between 7-10, we find an order of magnitude decrease in the number of background triggers using $\tilde{\rho}_{sg}$, and factor of 3 decrease in Hanford.
+This decrease is the result of the downranking visible in Fig.~\ref{f:injrank} of triggers with poor $\chi^2_{r, sg}$ values and directly leads to improved sensitivity by producing a cleaner background.
 This will vary between analysis periods, but a large reduction is consistently observed.
 In the next section we will estimate the impact this has on the sensitivity of the PyCBC analysis.